 So if you already have a hormone imbalance, gut issue, auto-immune issue, poor sleep or nutrient deficiency, alcohol is not going to be your friend.

-But I know how hard it is to go without completely, so here are my tips for keeping alcohol as safe as possible;
+I know how hard it is to go without alcohol completely, so here are my tips for staying as safe as possible;

 - Always have food if you're drinking alcohol – never drink on an empty stomach